ihodes/sliderule/README.md

-# Slide Rule Library
+# sliderule.js

-A JavaScript library for creating interactive, customizable slide rules in the browser.
+A very simple, no dependencies, JavaScript library for creating interactive, customizable slide rules in the browser.

 ## Usage

+See example.html for a working example.
+The API is roughly as follows:

 ```javascript
 const slideRule = new SlideRule('container-id', {